textkernel/tx-dotnet/README.md

 For self-hosted customers, you can create a `DataCenter` object with your custom URL using the constructor provided on that class.

-### Handling errors and the `SovrenException`
+### Handling errors and the `TxException`
-Every call to any of the methods in the `SovrenClient` should be wrapped in a `try/catch` block.
-Any 4xx/5xx level errors will cause a `SovrenException` to be thrown.
+Every call to any of the methods in the `TxClient` should be wrapped in a `try/catch` block.
+Any 4xx/5xx level errors will cause a `TxException` to be thrown.
 Sometimes these are a normal and expected part of the Tx API.
 For example, if you have a website where users upload resumes, sometimes a user will upload a scanned image as their resume.
-Sovren does not process these, and will return a `422 Unprocessable Entity` response which will throw a `SovrenException`.
-You should handle any `SovrenException` in a way that makes sense in your application.
+Sovren does not process these, and will return a `422 Unprocessable Entity` response which will throw a `TxException`.
+You should handle any `TxException` in a way that makes sense in your application.

-Additionally, there are `SovrenUsableResumeException` and `SovrenUsableJobException` which are thrown when some error/issue occurs in the API, but the response still contains a usable resume/job.
+Additionally, there are `TxUsableResumeException` and `TxUsableJobException` which are thrown when some error/issue occurs in the API, but the response still contains a usable resume/job.
 For example, if you are geocoding while parsing and there is a geocoding error (which happens after parsing is done), the `ParsedResume` might still be usable in your application.

 ### How to create a Matching UI session
 You may be wondering, "where are the Matching UI endpoints/methods?".
 We have made the difference between a normal API call (such as `Search`) and its equivalent Matching UI call extremely trivial.
 See the following example: